Tips for adding Zen to your bedroom

 fibres, and sisal for bed frames and headboards, wardrobes and rugs, while colours such as soft greens and earthy hues for the walls and floors.

-You might also like How to make your room look bigger with colour
+You might also like Sofa beds: How to find a size to suit your room

 Zen to your bedroom